British Agricultural Revolution: Selective breeding of livestock

+History

 19th century

 Besides the organic fertilisers in manure, new fertilisers were slowly discovered.
 Massive sodium nitrate (NaNO3) deposits found in the Atacama Desert, Chile, were brought under British financiers like John Thomas North and imports were started.
 Chile was happy to allow the exports of these sodium nitrates by allowing the British to use their capital to develop the mining and imposing a hefty export tax to enrich their treasury.
 Massive deposits of sea bird guano (11–16% nitrogen, 8–12% phosphate, and 2–3% potassium), were found and started to be imported after about 1830.
 Significant imports of potash obtained from the ashes of trees burned in opening new agricultural lands were imported.

 By-products of the British meat industry like bones from the knackers' yards were ground up or crushed and sold as fertiliser.
-By about 1840 about 30,000 tons of bones were being processed (worth about £150,000).
+By about 1840 about 30,000 tons of bones worth £150,000 were processed every year.
 An unusual alternative to bones was found to be the millions of tons of fossils called coprolites found in South East England.
 When these were dissolved in sulphuric acid they yielded a high phosphate mixture (called "super phosphate") that plants could absorb readily and increased crop yields.
 Mining coprolite and processing it for fertiliser soon developed into a major industry—the first commercial fertiliser.

 Higher yield per acre crops were planted as potatoes went from about 300,000 acres in 1800 to about 400,000 acres in 1850 with a further increase to about 500,000 in 1900.
 Labour productivity slowly increased at about 0.6% per year.
 With more capital invested, more organic and inorganic fertilisers, and better crop yields increased the food grown at about 0.5% per year—not enough to keep up with population growth.

 Great Britain contained about 10.8 million people in 1801, 20.7 million in 1851 and 37.1 million by 1901.
 This corresponds to an annual population growth rate of 1.3% in 1801-1851 and 1.2% in 1851–1901, twice the rate of agricultural output growth.
 In addition to land for cultivation there was also a demand for pasture land to support more livestock.
 The growth of arable acreage slowed from the 1830s and went into reverse from the 1870s in the face of cheaper grain imports, and wheat acreage nearly halved from 1870 to 1900.